This page tells you about CT scans. You can find the following information

 Depending on the part of your pelvis being scanned, you may have an injection of a drug to slow down the normal movement of your bowel.
 This movement (called peristalsis) can distort the scan and make it more difficult to read.

 Occasionally, for a rectal scan, you need to have an enema of contrast medium dye.
 This shows up on the X-ray and makes the outline of the bowel show up more on the scan.
-This 'rectal contrast' isn't used very often.
+This type of contrast isn't used very often.
 It may make you constipated.
 Your first couple of bowel motions will be white, but there are no other side effects.

-There is a very detailed scan of the bowel called a virtual colonoscopy (also called a CT colonography).
+There is a very detailed scan of the bowel called a CT colonography (also called virtual colonoscopy).
 Instead of having a tube and a camera put into your bowel to look inside (a colonoscopy), you will have CT scans.
-If you are having one of these, you will be asked to prepare by clearing the bowel by taking strong laxatives or drinking a special liquid with meals about 2 days before the test.
+If you are having one of these, you will be asked to prepare by clearing the bowel by taking strong laxatives and drinking a special liquid with meals about 2 days before the test.
 You will also follow a special diet for a couple of days beforehand.
 Your doctor or nurse will tell you about this.
+You can read more about having a CT colonography.

-Very, very rarely, someone has an allergic reaction to the contrast injection.
+Very rarely, people have an allergic reaction to the contrast medium.
 The reaction most often starts with weakness, sweating and difficulty breathing.
 The doctors and radiographers will know what to do if you have this type of reaction and will treat you very quickly.
+If you feel ill during or after the test, tell the radiographer straight away.

 It can take time for test results to come through.
 How long will depend on why you are having the scan.
-Usually, the scan is examined by a specialist in radiology and a report is typed up.
-The report is then sent to your specialist, who will give you the results.
+Usually, a specialist in radiology examines the scan and writes a report.
+This is then sent to your specialist, who will give you the results.
 If your GP has sent you for the test, the results will be sent directly to their surgery.

 Understandably, waiting for results can make you anxious.
 It usually takes several days for the results to come through but some scans may take up to a couple of weeks.
-If your doctor needed the results urgently, it would have been noted on the scan request form and the results will be ready sooner than that.
+If your doctor needs the results urgently, they make a note of this on the scan request form and the results will be ready sooner.
 Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary to check if they are back.
+If it is not an emergency, and you have not heard after a couple of weeks, ring your doctor's secretary or GP to check if the results are back.

 Question about cancer?
 Contact our information nurse team